Garden Word of the Day

 Poinsettias, Amaryllis, and miniature Christmas trees make delightful gifts during the holiday season, but they need special care to last.

-Two plants couldn’t be more different than poinsettias and miniature pine trees, and their care is equally different.
-In each case, if these plants are simply set on a shelf or counter top and watered occasionally, they will probably never make it to the end of January.
+Two plants couldn’t be more different than poinsettias and miniature pine trees, and their care is equally diverse.
+In each case, if these plants are simply set on a countertop and watered occasionally, they will probably never make it to the end of January.
 Amaryllis plants are often watered to death.
 Being bulbs, your holiday Amaryllis can last for several years, given the proper care.

-Note: As member of the spurge family, poinsettias do contain latex, which can be an irritant.
-Contrary to popular belief, however, poinsettias are not poisonous.
+As a member of the spurge family, poinsettias contain latex, which can be an irritant.
+Contrary to popular belief, poinsettias are not poisonous.

-Amaryllis (Hippeastrum) plants often arrive looking like a pot of dirt, or a pot of dirt with a stalk sticking out.
-Fear not!
-These South American tropical bulbs are very forgiving and long lived and the magnificent blooms are worth the wait.
-Your Amaryllis will need as much sunlight as you can provide.
-Temperatures between 68 and 70 degrees F are best.
-Water sparingly until the stalk appears, and then water more frequently.
-Just be sure to allow the soil to dry out between waterings.
-After an amaryllis has bloomed and the flower begins to fade, cut it from the stalk.
-The stalk will begin to wilt shortly afterward as the bulb pulls nutrients back.
-The stalk can then be removed completely.
-Amaryllis plants will then recharge their flowering batteries by producing leaves for the next several months.
 In early fall, as the leaves begin to turn brown, cut the leaves back to 2 inches from the bulb and remove the bulb from the soil.
 Clean the bulb and place it in the crisper drawer of your refrigerator for 6 weeks.
 Just be sure there are no apples nearby, as they will sterilize your amaryllis bulb!
-After 6 weeks in the cooler, bulbs should be returned to the soil about 8 weeks before blooms are desired.
+After 6 weeks in the cooler, bulbs should be returned to the soil about 8 weeks before you would like fresh blooms.
 This cycle can continue for several years.

 Most holiday plants receive too much water, not enough sunlight, and too much heat to make it through the holiday season.
 Understanding what these popular holiday gifts need to stay healthy can transform them from short-lived hostess tokens to durable members of the garden, landscape, or home interior.